whitebat-96/Web_design-project/README.md

 # Web_design-project
-This is a Web Design Project named "Fantasy Portal".
+This is an *EXAMPLE* Web Design Project named "Fantasy Portal".
 ## Goal:
 The goal of the project is to model a platform for fantasy genre.
 The site is designed to give an idea about the genre to the user, keeping him updated with the latest news and stories and offering him with merchandise related to fantasy.